resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 - interacting with the HTTP-based API to retrieve this information using the [`/dataset` endpoint](https://resource-watch.github.io/doc-api/index-rw.html#what-is-a-dataset).
 - displaying raster tiles in a webmap run by [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/)
 - showing metadata about the raster dataset being displayed
-- defining spatial geometries such as a region of interest with the [Mapbox GL Draw Plugin](https://github.com/mapbox/mapbox-gl-draw).

 ## Pre-requirements
-This tutorial will interact with the API, but will not require any authentication since the interactions will be read-only from publicly visible datasets.
+This tutorial will interact with the RW-API, but will not require any authentication since the interactions will be read-only from publicly visible datasets.
 You should be informed about the Resource Watch [Terms of Service](https://resourcewatch.org/terms-of-service) and [API Attribution Requirements](https://resourcewatch.org/api-attribution-requirements) before using the API.

 This tutorial requires a [Mapbox Access Token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/) with a [token scope](https://docs.mapbox.com/accounts/overview/tokens/#scopes) of `styles:read` to render the basemap.